 - Skype calls in place of assessment visits

 - Sharing information securely electronically

-- Enough technological support to staff and prospective foster carers to ensure they can utilise the software
+Have you got enough technological support to staff and prospective foster carers to ensure they can utilise the software?

 - Can everyone hear and see each other?